exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 ### Schema Registry

-Kafka connector requires Schema Registry.
-As a result, you should set it up together with a Kafka cluster.
+Kafka connector requires a Schema Registry when importing avro messages that are serialized with a confluent schema registry on the producer side.

 Schema Registry is used to store, serve and manage Avro schemas for each Kafka topic.
 Thus, it allows you to obtain the latest schema for a given Kafka topic.
+As a result, you should set it up together with a Kafka cluster when you use ``RECORD_FORMAT=AVRO``.

 ## Deployment